grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-panel-plugin.md

 ## Testing how the panel handles different data types

 The Data Frame model is very flexible.
-This is by design and the purpose is to allow Data Sources to return query responses according to a whole variety of different schemas.
-You can find more information about the Data Frame specification [here](https://grafana.com/developers/dataplane/).

-Not all panels need to support every Data Frame `data type`.
+This is by design and the purpose is to allow Data Sources to return query responses according to a whole variety of different [`data types`](https://grafana.com/developers/dataplane/#kinds-and-formats).
+A panel doesn't have to support every `data type`.
 However, if your panel is supposed to support a certain `data type`, it's recommended to write end-to-end tests that verifies that it's working as expected.

 ### The "No Data" scenario